 Jung Ho Kang soon could rejoin the Pirates

-Through phone calls and video chats, Francisco Cervelli kept in touch with Jung Ho Kang while the South Korean infielder was caught in immigration limbo, but wasn't certain he would see him here in Pittsburgh again.
+Francisco Cervelli kept in touch with Jung Ho Kang while the South Korean infielder was caught in immigration limbo, but the Pirates catcher wasn't convinced he'd ever see him here in Pittsburgh again.

 That changed earlier this month.

 “He called me like two weeks ago and told me: ‘I'm coming, I'm coming,' ” Cervelli said Thursday.
-“I didn't believe, but this guy is hungry and he's part of this.”
+“I didn't believe, but this guy is hungry and he's part of this (team).”

-The team announced Thursday that Kang received a work visa to re-enter the country and will rejoin the organization, a return former teammates weren't sure they ever would see.
-A drunk driving conviction in South Korea forced Kang to miss last season, but his teammates are ready to celebrate his return.
+The Pirates announced Thursday that Kang received a work visa to re-enter the country and will rejoin the organization.
+A third drunk driving conviction in Seoul, South Korea forced Kang to miss last season entirely, but his teammates are eager to celebrate his return.

 “We're going to dance a lot,” Cervelli said.
 “He's part of us.
 We never quit on him. ...
 The fans love him.
-And he's a human.
-We cannot judge.
-He's a human.
+And he's a human — we cannot judge — he's a human.
 He made a mistake like everybody else.
 So when he comes back here, we're going to make sure he feels at home.”

-Kang, 31, will remain on the MLB restricted list and report to Pirate City in Bradenton to prepare for a return to the majors.
-He also must fulfill treatment program obligations agreed upon in January 2017.
+Kang, 31, will remain on the MLB restricted list and report to Pirate City in Bradenton, Fla., to prepare for a return to the majors.
+Cervelli said Kang had been working out daily but will need time to adjust to major league pitching.
+Kang also must fulfill treatment program obligations agreed upon in January 2017, the team said.

 “After a lengthy process, we are pleased that Jung Ho has been allowed to re-enter to the United States,” Pirates president Frank Coonelly said in a statement.
 “We are encouraged by the steps that Jung Ho has taken to date and are hopeful that having the game he loves taken away from him for more than a year has driven home the reality that he must make better life decisions as we move forward together.